CompassFoundry/LifeGPA/README.md

-Thrive is a suite of tools grounded in ancient wisdom that helps you live your best life.
+Strive is a suite of tools grounded in ancient wisdom that helps you live your best life.

-Start your path to Thrive.
+Start striving today!